 Training

-Project DOCC Houston provides a faculty of parents of children with extensive medical needs.
-Project DOCC parent teachers have children living with profound disabilities such as cerebral palsy, autism, rare genetic disorders, traumatic brain injury and deafblindness.
+Project DOCC Houston provides a faculty of parents of children with disabilities and/or extensive medical needs.
+Project DOCC parent teachers have children living with profound disabilities such as cerebral palsy, autism, rare genetic disorders, traumatic brain injury, deafblindness and chronic illnesses such as epilepsy and diabetes.

 Baylor College of Medicine